 Here we look at exchanges of resources from an independent or neutral viewpoint (not the viewpoint of one of the Agents in the exchange).
 For example, from one Agent's viewpoint, the exchange may be a Purchase, from the other Agent's viewpoint, it might be a Sale.
-From the neutral viewpoint, it is an exchange of resources, with usually at least two flows of resources, one from each direction.
+From the neutral viewpoint, it is an exchange of resources, with usually at least two flows of resources, from different directions.
 So for example, the seller might give some goods to the buyer, and the buyer might give some money to the seller.
 Or in a barter exchange, one agent might give the other some books, and the other agent might compensate with some cookies.

 Exchange is ubiquitous on the internet today, with offers everywhere.
-In ValueFlows, we want to track not only the offers and promises, but also the actual flows of resources in networks, in all directions.
+In ValueFlows, we track not only the offers and promises, but also the actual flows of resources in networks, in all directions.
 And we support exchanges that don't involve money as well as those that do.

 We also support non-reciprocal one-way transfers, such as in a gift economy.
 However, an exchange implies at least two transfers with reciprocity.